Leofltt/Kairos/README.md

 Check out the file [BootKairos.hs] to see all the functions already implemented in such way.

 An alternative to this method is the `params` syntax that allows to set multiple parameters at once.
+Some examples can be seen in the file `Test.hs`

 `params "instrumentname" [(fun1, vol, list1), (fun2, pan, list2)]`